Tennessee Valley Authority

 Job Responsibilities:

 Requirements vary based on position level.
-Auditor I is an entry-level position with no experience required.
+Auditor, Level I is an entry-level position with no experience required.
 Auditor II, III, and Senior level positions require additional experience.

 1. Must be a U.S. citizen.